Our Bylaws

 a.
 Membership entitles a member to purchase the requisite number of Impact Unit’s for the property and to take delivery of water provided by the Association.

 b.
-Every Member accessing water from the Association must have a Membership Agreement with the Association.
-Each Membership Agreement will have an identified number of Impact Units associated with it which entitles a Member to a portion of the water available to all members.
+Every Member accessing water from the Association must have a Membership Agreement with the Each Membership Agreement will have an identified number of Impact Units associated with it which entitles a Member to a portion of the water available to all members.

 c.
 Membership Agreements are specific to a tax parcel.
-Membership Agreements cannot be transferred from one tax parcel to another.
-If a tax parcel is subdivided, combined, or sold to another party, then the Membership Agreement associated with the parcel expires and new Membership Agreement(s) are drafted to reflect the new property description(s) or ownership(s).
+Membership Agreements cannot be transferred from one tax parcel to If a tax parcel is subdivided, combined, or sold to another party, then the Membership Agreement associated with the parcel expires and new Membership Agreement(s) are drafted to reflect the new property description(s) or ownership(s).

-d.
-Impact Units are associated with a tax parcel and become appurtenant to the real property when a meter is installed on a legal parcel for which that Impact Unit has been designated.
 Such an Impact Unit may not be sold or disposed of independently of the property to which it attaches without Board approval pursuant to Operating Rules then in effect.
 An Impact Unit associated with a tax parcel may be associated with one or more subdivided parcels as long as one of the new parcels was a part of the original parcel.

 e.
 Impact Units associated with a tax parcel may be sold back to the Association at the Board’s discretion.
 The Board may, but is not required to, set a buy-back price for Impact Units in the Operating Rules or rate sheet.
 The Board shall require a letter from the County confirming how many Impact Units are required to be assigned to the property in question as a condition of the buy-back.
+The Board will honor all existing agreements including but not limited to those regarding Impact Units.

 f.
-Legal description – The legal description of the real property and/or the San Juan County Assessor’s tax parcel number shall be attached to or written upon the Membership Agreement and all Impact Units.
+Legal Description – The legal description of the real property and/or the San Juan County Assessor’s tax parcel number shall be attached to or written upon the Membership Agreement and all Impact Units.

-B. Annual Meeting and Special Meetings
+B. Annual Meeting and Special Member Meetings

 c.
 Notice of annual meetings or special meetings shall be provided to the Members at least twenty (20) days prior to each meeting, specifying the starting time, place, and agenda for that meeting.